 The advantage of The LogMar rather than the traditional Snellen notation is that LogMar allows analysis of visual acuity scores more effectively and comparisons of results more precisely.

 I am still hopeful that I will find an equally logical scale, which can be used to interpret near acuity results.
-I am still looking for an opportunity to learn more about the processes and impact of visual perception upon the way I can now see and understand the world around me.
+I am always looking for an opportunity to learn more about the processes and impact of visual perception upon the way I can now see and understand the world around me.

 June: The day that sparks flew was June 15th.
 I was narrowly missed by a lightning strike.
 Once I recovered from the shock of such an enormously loud sound, and a bright flash, I realised that even this drama was another opportunity to learn more about my improving health.

 It is difficult to imagine that there is anyone who would not have been shocked by such an experience. cerebral palsy still makes me prone to jump (spasm) in response to unexpected sounds, or suddenly changing light levels, so, of course, I jumped at least twice… and it hurt for a few seconds.
 My surprise came when I realised what my body was not doing.